 - Legal and Institutional Analysis (1978) View PDF

 Other Regional Plans

 Regional Transportation Plan (Madison Area Transportation Planning Board).
-The Regional Transportation Plan establishes goals and policies to guide investments in all modes of transportation.
+The plan establishes goals and policies to guide investments in all modes of transportation.
 Different levels of government use the plan to coordinate transportation projects.
-The MATPB serves as the federally designated Metropolitan Planning Organization (MPO) for the Madison area, which includes most but not all of Dane County.
+The MATPB serves as the federally designated Metropolitan Planning Organization (MPO) for the Madison area, which includes most, but not all, of Dane County.